 - 3. No Smoking Signs No smoking notices should be displayed in the vicinity of all hay and straw and where practicable precautions should be taken against unauthorised entry especially by children. - 4.
 Electrical Installations Electrical installations including lamps should be cleaned regularly to avoid the build-up of dust.
-Electrical equipment, heaters etc should be positioned and secured so that they are kept at a safe distance from any likely accumulation of flammable bedding material. - 5.
-Fire Fighting Equipment - a.
-Portable Fire Extinguishers -The following are recommended as a minimum: - Buildings not exceeding 200sqm in area require at least 2x9 litre water extinguishers for buildings over 200sqm an additional fire extinguisher must be provided for every additional 200sqm or part thereof. - Portable fire extinguishers must meet the requirements of BS EN 3 and be installed and maintained according to the recommendations given in BS 5306. - Depending on the outcome of your fire risk assessment, it may be possible to reduce this to one extinguisher in very small premises with a floor space of less than 90m2. - Fire extinguishers that when operated produce a loud noise, e.g. CO2, or large clouds of dry powder, should not be used in close proximity to animals. - b.
+Electrical equipment, heaters etc should be

+- 5. Fire Fighting Equipment - a.
+Portable Fire Extinguishers -The following are recommended as a minimum: - Buildings not exceeding 200sqm in area require at least 2x9 litre water extinguishers for buildings over 200sqm an additional fire extinguisher must be provided for every additional 200sqm or part thereof. - Portable fire extinguishers must meet the requirements of BS EN 3 and be installed and maintained according to the recommendations given in BS 5306. - Depending on the outcome of your fire risk assessment, it may be possible to reduce this to one extinguisher in very small premises with a floor space of less than 90m. - Fire extinguishers that when operated produce a loud noise, e.g. CO2, or large clouds of dry powder, should not be used in close proximity to animals. - b.
 Hose Reels Hose reels can be provided as an alternative to portable fire extinguishers.
 There should be a minimum of one hose for each 800sqm in area or part thereof.
 It should confirm to BS 5306: Part 1.
 Wash down hoses may be acceptable provided there is a constant flow of water that is able to produce water jet with a minimum throw of 5 metres.
-Hose reels must not exceed 45m in length and should be sited so that the nozzle can be taken to within 6m of each part of the protected premises.

-6. Fire Notices - All staff at the establishment should be familiar with what action must be taken in the event of a fire.
+Hose reels must not exceed 45m in length and should be sited so that the nozzle can be taken to within 6m of each part of the protected premises. - 6.
+Fire Notices All staff at the establishment should be familiar with what action must be taken in the event of a fire.
 A clearly written and conspicuous notice should be provided indicating the action to be taken in case of fire and the location of the nearest telephone.